rivques/mishap-d/SOFTWAREPLANNING.md

 # Logging
 Uses the [ArduinoLog](https://github.com/thijse/Arduino-Log) library for easy logging.

-I don't think this is thread safe, so the radio task loggs via a queue of these structs:
+I don't think this is thread safe, so the radio task logs via a queue of these structs:
 ```cpp
 struct ThreadedLogMsg {
   int level;